Texas Education Code 25.087 ~ Excused Absences

 What is an Unexcused Absence?

 An unexcused absence is an absence that does not meet state or district guidelines.
 Unexcused absences also occur when the parent cannot produce any documentation that explains the absence or if the parent presents documentation that does not meet criteria for excused absences.

 What is an POD?

-A Loss of Significant Instructional Time or LOSIT may be defined as 15 minutes or more of lost instructional time throughout the day.
+A Part of Day Absence, or POD may be defined as 50 minutes or more of lost instructional time throughout the day.
 This can occur when a student is late to school or class, when a student leaves school or class early.
 Basically, anytime a student misses 50 minutes or more of instructional time a POD has occurred.

 Absences that are considered UNEXCUSED:

-- Loss of Significant Instructional Time (LOSIT) without an accompanying note from a health care provider (this includes arriving late or leaving early)
+- Part of Day Absence (POD) without an accompanying note from a health care provider (this includes arriving more than 49 minutes late or leaving more than 49 minutes early)

 - Being absent without parental consent or knowledge